 On July 18, 2022, The Script Incubator hosted a pitch practice event and invited the public to participate.
 Thirty-one people registered to practice pitching their projects to a panel of four industry professionals.
 This event was preparation for a “real” pitch panel.

 On October 14, 2023, fifteen people gathered over Zoom to support the winners of the joint Intuitive Writing Project and WIFSFBA screenwriting contest.
 While not technically part of the Script Incubator program, the contest gave high school girls the opportunity to write and submit short scripts which were judged by the IWP.
-Three winners were chosen and their scripts presented to 3 WIFSFBA board members for feedback.
+Three winners were chosen and their scripts presented to three WIFSFBA board members for feedback.
 After the discussion, audience members asked questions of the writers.

 If you have any questions or would like to join the Incubator, please contact Carol Lee Hall at bod-admin@wifsfba.org, and include Script Incubator in the subject line.